This is not my first website…in fact, it’s my fourth or fifth. There’s been quite a few.

 I thought I had to “climb the ladder” so I hopped from market to market seeking bigger pastures.
 I learned that really isn’t the way to a satisfying career in broadcasting.

-I’ve lived in Pennsylvania, New Mexico, Minnesota, Michigan, Missouri, Tennessee and Mississippi.
+I’ve lived in Pennsylvania, New Mexico, Minnesota, Michigan, Missouri (twice), Tennessee (three times), Arkansas and Mississippi.

 I have two wonderful sons who I love more than anything but God.